 Corporate governance report – Declaration on corporate governance

-Every year, the Executive Board and Supervisory Board report on the company's corporate governance in the Annual Report as required by the German Corporate Governance Code (GCGC).
-The following statements and details are provided as a Declaration on Corporate Governance in the sense of § 289a of the German Commercial Code (HGB).
+Every year the Executive and Supervisory Boards report on the Company's corporate governance in the Annual Report as required by the German Corporate Governance Code (GCGC).
+The following statements and details are provided as a Declaration on Corporate Governance pursuant to § 289f of the German Commercial Code (HGB).